jkstill/sqlrun/Client-Result-Cache.md

 ## Test Configuration

-The testing will be run via the 'result-cache' branch of sqlrun: [sqlrun: result-cache](https://github.com/jkstill/sqlrun/tree/result-cache)

 [sqlrun](https://github.com/jkstill/sqlrun) is a tool I developed for running SQL statements against a database using 1+ sessions.
 It is highly configurable, following are some of the parameters and configuration possibilities:

 * number of sessions